Privacy & Cookies

 Where we store your personal data

-WfC will generate or provide links to websites of other companies or organisations.
+WfC and Wizeup will generate or provide links to websites of other companies or organisations.
 If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy policies and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services, such as contact and location data.
 Please check these policies before you submit any personal data to these websites or use these services.

 Access to information